davidsainty/optiboot/README.md

     Over-The-Air update firmware on multiple devices concurrently.

-  * Full access to Optiboot-supported bootloader facilities with a direct connection via standard avrdude software: The chip can still be firmware updated via a normal Arduino and unmodified avrdude software without replacing the bootloader.
+  * Full access to Optiboot-supported bootloader facilities with a direct connection via standard avrdude software: This bootloader detects an attempt to program via the standard Arduino/avrdude firmware update protocol and automatically switches to the standard Optiboot protocol.

   * Full access to Optiboot-supported bootloader facilities Over-The-Air via patched avrdude software.